Pippa Garner

-Pippa Garner (b.
-1942 Evanston, Illinois and fka Philip Garner) is an artist, illustrator, industrial designer, and writer known for making parody forms of consumer products and custom bicycles and automobiles.
-Garner authored The Better Living Catalog and Utopia—or Bust!
-Products for the Perfect World and worked as an illustrator for the Los Angeles magazine and Car & Driver for many years.
-Garner has exhibited internationally at STARS gallery in Los Angeles, Jeffrey Stark gallery in New York, the Kunsthalle Zürich in Switzerland, and the Kunstverein Munich in Munich, amongst other institutions.
+Pippa Garner (May 22, 1942 – December 30, 2024) was an American artist, illustrator, industrial designer, and writer known for making parody forms of consumer products and custom bicycles and automobiles.
+Garner authored The Better Living Catalog (1982) and Utopia—or Bust!
+Products for the Perfect World (1984) and worked as an illustrator for the Los Angeles magazine and Car & Driver for many years.
+Garner exhibited internationally at STARS gallery in Los Angeles, Jeffrey Stark gallery in New York, the Kunsthalle Zürich in Switzerland, and the Kunstverein Munich in Munich, amongst other institutions.